Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 1. Navigate to *Document Library* and select the *Templates* tab
 2. Select the ellipsis menu associated with the document you want to edit and click **Edit**.
 This will open the template wizard.
 You can change anything you want using the Pencil icon to edit a topic or a section, the **+ Add topic** to add new topic, the **+ Add section** to add new section and the **+ Add article** to add new articles.
 Topic, section and articles can be removed using their corresponding **Delete** ellipsis menu.
 A confirmation popup will be displayed for each deletion as this action is irreversible.
-3. When you are satisfied with the changes, click **Save & Exit**.
+3. Click **Save & Exit**, when you are done.

 #### Delete a template

-Template can be deleted by a Catalog Manager from the owning team of the template or by Central Administrator.
+Template can be deleted by either a **Catalog Manager** from the team that owns the template or by the Central Administrator.

 To delete a template:

 1. Navigate to *Document Library* and select the *Templates* tab
-2. Select the ellipsis menu associated with the document you want to edit and click **Delete**.
-This will open a confirmation popup to validate your choice.
+2. Select **Delete** from the ellipsis menu.
+A confirmation popup will appear, as deletions cannot be undone.